Mode testing, critical bandwidth and excess mass: Introduction

 Simple distribution models, such as the Gaussian density, may fail to capture the stochastic underlying structure driving certain mechanism in applied sciences.
 Complex measurements in geology, neurology, economics, ecology or astronomy exhibit some characteristics that cannot be reflected by unimodal densities.
 In addition, the identification of the (unknown) number of \emph{peaks} or modes is quite common in these fields.
 Some examples include the study of the percentage of silica in chondrite meteors \citep{GoodGask80}, the analysis of the macaques neurons when performing an attention--demanding task \citep{Mitchell07}, the distribution of household incomes of the United Kingdom \citep{MarSch92}, the study of the body--size in endangered fishes \citep{Oldenetal07} or the analysis of the velocity at which galaxies are moving away from ours \citep{Roeder90}.
 In all these examples, identifying the number (and location) of local maxima of the density function (i.e. modes) is important \emph{per se}, or as a previous step for applying other procedures.

-An illustrative example which has been extensively considered in mode testing literature can be found in philately (the study of stamps and postal history and other related items).
+{An illustrative example which has been extensively considered in mode testing literature can be found in philately (the study of stamps and postal history and other related items).
 Research in this field has been motivated by the use of stamps for investment purposes.
-Before the 1940 decade, stamps images were printed on a variety of paper types and, in general, with a lack of quality control in manufactured paper, which led to important fluctuations in paper thickness, being thin stamps more likely to be produced than thick ones.
-Given that the price of any stamp depends on its scarcity, the thickness of the paper is crucial for determining its value.
-However, there is not a standard rule for classifying stamps according to their thickness (not being available such a classification in catalogues), becoming this problem even harder in stamp issues printed on a mixture of paper types with possible differences in their thickness.
-A stamp issue with this problematic is the Hidalgo catalogue, from the nineteenth century, and this particular example has been shown in several references in the literature as a paradigm of the problem of determining the number of modes/groups.
-This example will be revisited in this work, recalling previous analysis and comparing results with the ones provided by the new testing procedure presented in this paper.
+The value of stamps depends on its scarcity, and thickness is determinant in this sense.
+However, in some stamp issues, there is not a differentiation between groups available in stamps catalogs.
+The importance of establishing an objective criterion specially appears in stamp issues printed on a mixture of paper types, such as the 1872 Hidalgo issue.
+This particular example has been shown in several references in the literature as a paradigm of the problem of determining the number of modes/groups.
+In this work, this example will be revisited, recalling previous analysis and comparing results with the ones provided by the new testing procedure presented in this paper. }

 A formal hypothesis test for a null hypothesis of a certain number of modes can be stated as follows.
 Let $f$ be the density function of a real random variable $X$ and denote by $j$ the number of modes.
 For $k\in\mathbb Z^+$, the testing problem on the number of modes can be formulated as: